 - 80% based on the university’s internal selection criteria,

 - 20% based on waiting time, i.e. the number of six-month periods between obtaining your first academic degree and the time of application (minus the number of semesters enrolled at a university during this period).

 Study places for Master’s degree programmes are allocated according to the university’s internal selection criteria (grade of the first academic degree qualifying the graduate for employment and professional experience).
 The criteria can be found in the respective Admissions Regulations.

 Ranking and step-up process

 Approx. four weeks after the close of applications, you will receive a letter of admission or refusal in the application portal.
-If you have not been allocated a study place during the main allocation process, it is possible to receive a study place in the step-up-process of HTW Berlin or the clearing procedure by hochschulstart.de.
+If you have not been allocated a study place during the main allocation process, it is possible to receive a study place in the step-up-process of HTW Berlin or the coordinated step-up process by hochschulstart.de.